Did you know that out of 30,000 new products introduced every year around 95% fail?

 What is Product Marketing?

-Product marketing, as the name implies, is the process of not just bringing a product to market but also promoting and selling it to the right customer.
+Product marketing, as the name implies, is the process of not just bringing a product to market but also promoting it through a company like Search Initiative and selling it to the right customer.
 To accomplish this, a product marketer needs to understand the target audience, properly position the product and leverage messaging to boost the overall product revenue.

 Why do Companies Need Product Marketing?